I learned to program on a calculator

 And for a while, that felt like the whole secret.

-But they also quietly reinforced the next assumption: that the important boundary was inside the language.
+And it did open a door, it just wasn’t the last door.
+Pointers taught me that “touching the data” wasn’t always necessary, but they also quietly reinforced the next assumption: that the important boundary was inside the language.

 A read is not just a read